paulsjv/leansheets/README.md

 - LiveReload
 - 100% Stream-based in-memory compilation and development previews

+## Known Issues

+- `gulp preview` command performance will decay after several consecutive `watch` compilations.
+Kill the `preview` task and re-run it to temporarily reduce the build time.

 ## Getting Started

+I Recommend that you use npm v3.5+

 Run once per machine to install `jspm` and `gulp` (if not installed already):